nhsconnect/FHIR-ODS-API/pages/design/build_organization_search.md

 ## 1. Overview ##

-{% include custom/usecase.html content="A healthcare provider wishes to locate the details of several other healthcare organisations, where the information available to enter into any search parameters differers between each organisation.
+{% include custom/usecase.html content="A healthcare provider wishes to locate the details of several other healthcare organisations, where the information available to enter into any search parameters differs between each organisation.
 The available information may be one or more of, Organisation code, name, address, status or primary roles.
 In order to process the returned results in an efficient manner, the healthcare provider requires these to be in XML format, whilst providing paged navigation." %}

 Within the NHS, there is a requirement to identify organisations across the Health and Social Care landscape.
 The Organisation Data Service (ODS) provides access to the repository of publishing codes that identify these organisations and provide valuable information that can reduce administration and improve data quality.
 ODS provides 3 file types: